floreq/frontend/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run:<br>

-but on first start you have to initiate the application by running this command `npm install`
+(but on first start you have to initiate the application by running this command `npm install`)

 ### `npm start`